Salvia clevelandii

-Salvia clevelandii, the fragrant sage, blue sage, Jim sage and Cleveland sage, is a perennial plant that is native to Southern California and northern Baja California, growing below 900 m elevation in California coastal sage and chaparral habitat.
+Salvia clevelandii, the fragrant sage, blue sage, Jim sage, Cleveland sage, and Cleveland's blue sage is a perennial plant of family Lamiaceae native to Southern California and northern Baja California, growing below 900 m elevation in California coastal sage and chaparral habitat.
 The plant was named in 1874 by Asa Gray, honoring plant collector Daniel Cleveland.

 Description

 Salvia clevelandii is an evergreen shrub that reaches 1 to 1.5 m in height and width.
 The fragrant, ashy green leaves are obovate and rugose, growing less than 2.5 cm long.
 Flowers are on 30 cm spikes, with numerous whorls of upright amethyst blooms opening in June–July.

 Phytochemistry

 The rose potpourri scented foliage of hybrids is composed of camphor and 1,8-cineole.
 Named cultivars with a eucalyptus scent also contain around 20% 1,8-cineole.

 Taxonomy

-This species was described in 1874 as Audibertia clevelandii (the basionym) by Asa Gray, named in honor of Daniel Cleveland.
+Salvia clevelandii was described in 1874 as Audibertia clevelandii (the basionym) by Asa Gray, named in honor of Daniel Cleveland.
 Cleveland was an amateur botanist and civic leader from San Diego, who had taken an interest in the local flora and fauna, sending his collections to Gray over a 20-year correspondence.
 In the wild, this species may hybridize with Salvia apiana and Salvia mellifera.